Main content

 Whether you already have locs or are considering trying them out, an expert explains how to care for the culturally significant style.

-Locs are nothing new, but if they’re all over your For You page these days, you can thank a talented singing-sister duo for making them everyone’s summer hairspo.
-Unlike other trendy hairstyles, however, locs are a bit of a commitment, so you should really know what you’re getting yourself into before taking the plunge.
+Locs are not a new hairstyle, but if they’re all over your For You page these days, you can thank a talented singing-sister duo for making them everyone’s current hairspo.
+Unlike other trendy natural hairstyles, locs are a bit of a commitment, so you should really know what you’re getting yourself into before booking a salon appointment.

 Locs are a hairstyle created by intentionally or unintentionally twisting and locking strands of hair together to create matted rope-like strands.
-Locs have become increasingly popular over the years as they look stunning (duh) and are fairly low maintenance to care for.
-While locs are having a well-deserved moment on social media, this style is nothing new.
+They’ve become increasingly popular over the years as they look stunning and are fairly low maintenance to care for.
+Of course, while locs are having a well-deserved moment on social media, red carpets, and the big screen, this style is nothing new.
 As Frett explains, locs have a rich history that dates back hundreds, if not thousands, of years.

 “Locs are a culturally significant hairstyle deeply rooted in various cultures and civilizations such as Egypt, India, and Ethiopia.
 In many cultures, locs are often worn for spiritual or religious reasons, and serve as a powerful statement of Black pride and resistance against oppression.”